vaishnavisharma6/vaishnavisharma6.github.io/projects.markdown

 1. ***Online Uncertainty propagation for Stochastic MPC using Conformal Prediction.*** \\
 2. ***Structure aware Bayesian Optimization for High Dimensional SMPC.***

+Vaishnavi Sharma, Vaibhav Katewa

+***Brief Abstract***

+In this work, We consider minimum energy control problem with unknown cost function setting and leverage the insights gained in known dynamics and cost setting to design a structure-aware Bayesian optimization framework (specifically using GP-UCB algorithm).
+By restricting the search to a lower-dimensional, dynam- ically relevant subspace, our approach effectively mitigates the curse of dimensionality and significantly im- proves accuracy.